 Before you decide to file without an attorney, do your homework.
 Your path may not be easy.

 There are two types of bankruptcy software.

-- Form-based: These offer the basic forms, usually in PDF format, and perhaps some level of explanation or guidance beyond what you’ll find in the official forms themselves.
+- Form-based: These offer basic forms, usually in PDF format, and perhaps some explanation or guidance beyond what you’ll find in the official forms themselves.

 - Interactive: Instead of filling out forms, you’ll answer questions online, and the software will take your answers and insert the data into the appropriate form.

 What to Expect From Bankruptcy Software

 Except for the official form on the U.S. Courts website, this is what you can expect commercial vendors to provide:

 - Instructions on the type of information and the level of detail you’ll need to provide

 - A way to save your work as you go so you don’t have to enter all the info in one sitting